What is Control Relay?

 An example of a Control Relay Circuit Diagram

 Control Relays permit a low current circuit to control a high current circuit.
-Using the above diagram, when electrical current is sent through the coil, it generates an electromagnetic field which will be used to attract the switch downwards.
+Using the above diagram, when an electrical current goes through the coil, it generates an electromagnetic field which will attract the switch downwards.
 Thus closing the switch, which closes the circuit and allowing to electrical current to flow.
 When there is no current flowing through the coil, the switch return to its original position which results in an open circuit.

 Understanding Contact Type of a Relay

 Every Control Relay has a Contact type such as SPST-NO but what does it means?